kubernetes-sigs/kueue/site/content/en/docs/tasks/troubleshooting/troubleshooting_jobs.md

 ## Identifying the Workload for your Job

-For each Job, Kueue creates a [Workload](/docs/concepts/workload) object to hold the details about the admission of the Job, wether it was admitted or not.
+For each Job, Kueue creates a [Workload](/docs/concepts/workload) object to hold the details about the admission of the Job, whether it was admitted or not.

 To find the Workload for a Job, you can use any of the following steps: